ishantchauhan710/DocuBox/README.md

 # **DocuBox**

-**DocuBox** is a cloud based file storing android app where you can securely store and access your documents from anywhere around the world!
+**DocuBox** is a cloud based file storing app where you can securely store and access your documents from anywhere around the world!

 # Application Install